 Delivered online via the course platform at the end of each module together with written assignments, and participation and completion of practical workshop activities.

-As part of the course completion students must complete 2 days of clinical work placement in an approved canine rehabilitation facility or your choosing.
+As part of the course completion students must complete 2 days of clinical work placement in an approved canine rehabilitation facility of your choosing.

 Log Book Completion

-Each student is also required to complete a total of 15 patient case studies (to be completed AFTER the workshop) and submit log book reports for an initial assessment and a review assessment (including treatment plan).
+Each student is required to complete a total of 8 patient case studies (to be completed AFTER the workshop) and submit log book reports for an initial assessment and a review assessment (including treatment plan).
 Full details will be provided during the course.